BoltDocs/BoltOSS/README.md

 Mac Catalyst builds are only for easier development and testing, so only major issues would be solved.

 Only the latest non-beta release of Xcode would be supported.
-Build with Xcode 15.4 if you encounter any issues.
+Build with the latest Xcode 16 if you encounter any issues.

 To checkout and build, use the following commands: